 Humanitarian Projects (like building drinking springs, painting houses, etc)

-ILP programs are split into two areas: Exchange and Humanitarian.
-In Humanitarian programs, you'll be volunteering in areas that tend to be higher in poverty, and therefore there are usually many needs.
+In Humanitarian and Hybrid programs, you'll be volunteering in areas that tend to be higher in poverty, and therefore there are usually many needs.
 Volunteers in these countries have often found ways to do extra service projects outside of their normal teaching hours and we love that.

 Which country?
 Uganda in particular is a place where we have resources to help you get opportunities for doing so many projects like helping in an abandoned babies home, building springs that will provide clean drinking water to the community, teaching hygiene classes, visiting an elderly home, etc ... however there's different needs in different countries.
 If you're really excited about humanitarian work, compare our humanitarian programs here and see how you can help.

 Serve In An Orphanage

 Want to give your time and attention to kids in an orphanage?
 You're needed for that as well!
 The orphanages we work with are already operating and providing the kids with their basic needs, but there's usually not enough people there to be able to work 1-on-1 with each child.
 You can really contribute and help by playing with the kids, and giving them really direct attention, like a parent would have.
 Often you're doing really simple things, like sitting on the floor with them encouraging a child to learn how to walk, and it seems like it's not a big deal, but that love and attention is huge.

 Romania is specifically an orphanage program and where you'll spend your full volunteer time (20 hours per week) for the semester.
 Learn more about the Romania program here.